ymyke/tessa/DEVNOTES.md

 # Low prio stuff

 - Make sure we use pd.Dataframe vs Dataframe consistently.
-- Would still need a wrapper/monkeypatching function in fignal to patch in the LNKD pricepoint.
 - Use tessa in pypme for the investpy variants?
 - Do we have a timezone issue?
 Do the different APIs return datetimes in different timezones and should the standardized?